-Phone Healthline on 0800 611 116 if you are worried and unsure what to do.
+Phone Healthline on 0800 611 116 if you are worried and not sure what to do.
 If you have already seen a doctor but your symptoms get worse, go back for another check.

 What causes fever?

 Fever is your body’s way of fighting infection.
-Medication is not needed for mild fever, but you can use paracetamol if you also have a headache, pain or distress.
+Medicine is not needed for mild fever, but you can use paracetamol if you also have a headache or muscle pain.

 How do I care for myself with fever?

-- Drink plenty of fluids, especially water (little and often is best).
+- Drink plenty of fluids, especially water or rehydration fluid (little and often is best).
 Aim for 2–3 litres in 24 hours while you have a fever.
-Tea and coffee can help you feel better during the day, but don’t drink them in the evening as they may interrupt your sleep.

 - Make sure the room temperature is comfortable (not too hot or too cold).